Diana in Search of Herself: Reception

-Linda L. Richards of the January Magazine stated that the book provides an unbiased portrait of the Princess.
+Linda L. Richards of the January Magazine stated that the book provides an unbiased and balanced portrait of the Princess.
 In a similar vein, the Newsweek review of the book indicated "Smith has done a remarkable job extracting what's genuinely pertinent and interesting about Diana...If you're going to read one Diana book, this should be it."

 On the other hand, the author was criticized by Dorothy Packer-Fletcher because of her claim that Diana had been experiencing borderline personality disorder.
-Packer-Fletcher suggested that in order to establish this diagnosis there should have been psychiatric examination.
+Packer-Fletcher suggested that in order to establish this diagnosis there should have been a psychiatric examination.
 She further argued that the author's statement was harmful because it was a "posthumous diagnosis of mental illness".

 The book became a bestseller and was also cited as controversial.